 To get a sense of the futures market, on your live trading account, add the Trader TV gadget on the left sidebar, then select TD Ameritrade Network (Figure 1).
 (Hint: You can also access the show from www.tdameritradenetwork.com.)
 You’ll find a morning Futures show in which Chicago-based expert Ben Lichtenstein covers premarket news and commentary.
 It’s a show “for traders by traders,” and you’ll find a mix of live interviews, industry professionals, and a snapshot of the overall market pulse.
 Hear something you like?
 Jot it down.

 Let’s say GVRC, a big market mover, is announcing earnings after the close.
-Although the street expects positive numbers, the Futures show suggests a more bearish market sentiment.
+Although the street expects positive numbers, perhaps the Futures show suggests a more bearish market sentiment.
 Typically, a stock’s implied volatility (IV) may rise due to uncertainty before earnings are released.

 In this case, what trading strategies could you apply to GVRC ahead of earnings?
 You’ll likely hear about GVRC in the Futures show, and in the show that follows, Morning Trade Live.
 Maybe you’ll pick up a strategy you could apply to GVRC, like butterfly spreads.
 Just remember the shows do not provide individualized trading advice, so you’ll want to be sure butterfly spreads are the right choice for you before placing any trades.

+For the sake of our example, we'll review a butterfly strategy.
 Head over to the Analyze tab on the thinkorswim platform, choose the strike you want to trade, right-click, select “Analyze buy trade,” then select “Butterfly” from the dropdown menu (Figure 2).
 The order will be displayed in the Positions and Simulated Trades window.
 Next, check out the trade’s risk profile.
 You’ll see a risk curve that looks like a witch’s hat (Figure 3).
 The purple line is your profit and loss, and the cyan line is your strategy’s risk curve.
 Consider the probability of a price hitting a certain level, the max profit potential, max loss, break-even point, time decay, assignment risk, and expiration risk.
 Each strategy delivers different data.
 In the case of a butterfly, the cost is lower, but so is the probability of profit.
 But at least the risk is defined.

 And don’t overlook the greeks, especially theta, as options get closer to expiration.
 Remember that in a butterfly, all four positions have the same expiration.
 So you may not see profits until a trade is close to expiration.